 📚 Previous picks: The Kindest Lie, Untamed, The Vanishing Half

 Book of the Month is all about finding the best new reads — “early releases, fresh perspectives, and debut authors”.
 Each month some lovely people with great taste search through hundreds of new releases to find the five best books hitting the shelves.
 Then, for $14.99, you can pick your fave and it’ll be delivered to your door in a bright blue box for you to read and review.

 Since all the books chosen by Book of the Month are just begging to be talked about, they’ve also designed a hub to make online book-clubbing easier.
-Just create your club, invite your crew, and schedule the call on your book club page.
+Just create your club, invite your crew, and schedule the call on your club page.
 Then Book of the Month will make sure everyone has a copy of your chosen book and a reminder in their calendar.
 It’s as easy as that!